 Looking for something different than your regular banana or chocolate bread?
-You will be served here, this bread features pandan leaves!
+You will be served here.
+Introducing Pandan Coconut Bread!
+This bread features pandan leaves!

 Pandan leaves add a delicious flavor and aroma to this bread.
 It’s a bit difficult to describe what pandan smells/tastes like as it’s quite unique.
-I would say it has a nutty and herbal aroma with undertones of almond.
-What I know is that the first time I tried it I loved it!
+It has a nutty and herbal aroma with undertones of almonds.
+I know that the first time I tried it, I loved it!

-To keep this bread gluten-free I went with a mix of different flours: almond flour, rice flour, and buckwheat flour.
-The combination of these three flours gives the bread a soft, non-grainy texture.
-It’s also easy to slice and holds together very well without the need to add flax egg or applesauce.
+To keep this bread gluten-free, I combined a mix of different flours: almond flour, rice flour, and buckwheat flour.
+Combining these three flours gives the bread a soft, non-grainy texture.
+Slicing and holding together well is easy without adding flax egg or applesauce.

-30 minutes in the oven and you end up with a bright green pandan bread!
+After 30 minutes in the oven, you will end up with bright green pandan bread!
 I can’t describe how good your kitchen will smell, especially if you like pandan!

 Finally, brush the top of the bread with maple syrup and top with shredded coconut.
-The maple syrup will not only help the coconut stick to the bread, but it will also make it slightly moister.
+The maple syrup will help the coconut stick to the bread and make it slightly moister.

 Pandan Coconut Bread (Vegan + GF)